 ×

-Loyola University Chicago School of Law and Florida State University College of Law are organizing the Fourteenth Annual Constitutional Law Colloquium at the Philip H. Corboy Law Center, 25 East Pearson Street, Chicago, IL 60611.
+Loyola University Chicago School of Law and Florida State University College of Law will co-host the Sixteenth Annual Constitutional Law Colloquium at Loyola University Chicago School of Law.

-This event provides a forum for constitutional law scholars at all stages of their professional careers to discuss current projects, doctrinal and theoretical developments in constitutional law, and future goals.
-The conference brings together academics to discuss works-in-progress concerning a broad variety of constitutional issues--including Free Speech, Substantive Due Process, Equal Protection, Suffrage Rights, Campaign Finance, Process Oriented Constitutionalism, Constitutional Theory and Interpretation, Issues at the Interface of National Security and Constitutional Rights, Due Process Underpinnings of Criminal Procedure, Judicial Review, Executive Privilege, Suspect Classifications, Commerce Clause, and Comparative Constitutionalism--to present ideas and benefit from informed critiques.
+This event will provide a forum for constitutional law scholars at all stages of their professional careers to discuss current projects, doctrinal and theoretical developments in constitutional law, and future goals.
+The conference will bring together academics to discuss works-in-progress concerning a broad variety of constitutional issues—including Free Speech, Substantive Due Process, Equal Protection, Suffrage Rights, Campaign Finance, Interpretive Methods, Process Oriented Constitutionalism, Issues at the Interface of National Security and Constitutional Rights, Due Process Underpinnings of Criminal Procedure, Judicial Review, Executive Privilege, Suspect Classifications, Commerce Clause, and Comparative Constitutionalism—to present ideas and benefit from informed critiques.
 All submissions will be considered, but participation is by invitation only.
 Past participants have included constitutional law scholars from throughout the United States and several foreign countries.
-Submissions from foreign scholars are welcome.
 Presentations will be assigned to panels based on affinity of subject matter.
-The conference is also open to scholars who wish to attend sessions without making a presentation.
+The conference is also open to scholars who wish to attend sessions without presenting.

 Keynote Speaker